awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- |
 |  `kms:GrantIsForAWSResource`  |  Boolean  |  `CreateGrant` `ListGrants` `RevokeGrant` |  Key policies and IAM policies  |

-Allows or denies access to the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html), [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html), or [RevokeGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RevokeGrant.html) operations when any of the [AWS services that is integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration) performs the grant operation on the user's behalf\.
+Allows or denies access to the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html), [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html), or [RevokeGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RevokeGrant.html) operations when any of the [AWS services that are integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration) performs the grant operation on the user's behalf\.
 This condition key does not affect the user's permissions to perform the grant operation directly\.

 For example, the following key policy statement uses the `kms:GrantIsForAWSResource` condition key\.
 It allows a user to create grants on this CMK only when the grant is created on the user's behalf by any one of the integrated services\.
 It does not allow the user to create grants directly\.